-Many thanks go out to the intrepid Hoaxtead researcher who took the time to watch this episode from HopeGirl’s audio book on YouTube, put two and two together, and shared their findings with us.
+Many thanks go out to the intrepid Hoaxtead researcher who took the time to watch this episode—”The UK Build”—from HopeGirl’s audio book of The QEG Chronicles on YouTube.
+They put two and two together, and shared their findings with us.

 Something about the mention of Alfriston jogged our researcher’s memory, so they decided to dig a bit further.